ostinelli/gin.io/docs/application_files.md

 This directory may be used to put any library files you might need to require from your code.

 ##### ./spec
-Zebra comes with test helpers to test drive your code.
+Gin comes with test helpers to test drive your code.
 By convention, the subdirectories and filenames match the ones defined in the `./app` directory, with one caveat: all of the test files must have their name end in `*_spec.lua`.

 The `spec_helper.lua` file is a helper file that needs to be included in all of your tests to be able to access test runners.
 You may however also use it to define your own custom test helpers.